TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.mediaservice/quota-public.md

   "version": 1.3,
   "learnMoreLink": "https://aka.ms/ams-quota-recommendation/",
-  "description": "Increase Media Services quotas or limits to ensure continuity of service.", "longDescription": "Ask for the quotas or limits to be raised by opening a support ticket.
-Do not create additional Azure Media Services accounts in an attempt to obtain higher limits.", "potentialBenefits": "Improve business continuity by not hitting quotas or limits.", "actions": [
+  "description": "Increase Media Services quotas or limits to ensure continuity of service.", "longDescription": "Please be advised that your media account is about to hit its quota limits.
+Please review current usage of Assets, Content Key Policies and Stream Policies for the media account.
+To avoid any disruption of service, you should request quota limits to be increased for the entities that are closer to hitting quota limit.
+You can request quota limits to be increased by opening a ticket and adding relevant details to it.
+Please don't create additional Azure Media accounts in an attempt to obtain higher limits.", "potentialBenefits": "Avoid any disruption to service due to customer exceeding quota limits.", "actions": [
     {
       "actionId": "fbc706f9-98a1-444a-8370-0fb7e121a80c",